 This section provides information on Metlakatla’s treaty negotiations to both the general public and Metlakatla members.
 Please note, if you are a Metlakatla member, please log in or create an account so that you may access the confidential members-only pages.
-Members will have access to information on our Agreement in Principle, Constitution, and other treaty-related documents as they are released.
+Members will have access to information on our negotiations, Constitution, and other treaty-related documents as they are released.

 In this section you will find information on…

 Why is Metlakatla in Treaty Negotiations?

 The mandate of the Treaty negotiation team is to represent the best interests of the Metlakatla Members during the treaty negotiations with the Province and Canada.
 Our mandate, given to us by the Metlakatla people, is: